Residents can now apply for a safer way to vote in this year’s elections

 Similar Posts

-Spats Lane will be closed for to allow Open Reach to carry out essential works on or around February 20th 2023.
-Pedestrian and vehicular access to affected properties will be maintained but it will remain a ‘No Through Rout’.
-The alternative route for vehicles will be via Churt Road – Barley Mow Hill – The…
+The length of Bramshott Road will be temporarily closed on or around 20th February 2023 to allow for essential Openreach works.
+Pedestrian and vehicular access to affected properties will be maintained but it remains a ‘No Through Route’.
+The alternative route for vehicles will be via Liphook Road – Hurland Lane – Gentles Lane and…